dmx-systems/dmx-linqa/README.md

 Linqa is a multilingual whiteboard application for supporting international collaboration.
 Its special trait is automatic text translation for 9 languages.
 Users edit content items (text, notes, PDF, images, audio, video) on a **whiteboard** that is shared and discussed between team members.
 Chat-like **discussion** takes place at both levels, per individual content item or team-wide.
 Both, the text content items and all discussion posts are translated automatically and can be displayed in 2 languages at the same time.

+At the moment Linqa supports these 9 languages: German 🇩🇪, English 🇬🇧, Spanish 🇪🇸, Finnish 🇫🇮, French 🇫🇷, Polish 🇵🇱, Portuguese (Brazilian) 🇧🇷, Swedish 🇸🇪, and Ukrainian 🇺🇦.

 ![linqa-workspace.png](docs/linqa-workspace.png)
 *A typical Linqa workspace*